YKW-Modding/yo-docs/modding-guides/general/add-items.md

 1. Open `data/res/item/item_config_0.05d.cfg.bin` in CfgBinEditor

-2. On the entry group of your item type add 1 to the value.
-If your making a consumable the entry group will be `ITEM_CONSUME`, if your making equipment it'll be `ITEM_EQUIPMENT`.
+2. On the entry root entry of your Item's category and increase the `ChildCount` by 1.
+  * If your making a consumable (Food and misc.
+Items) the entry group will be `ITEM_CONSUME`, if your making Equipment it'll be `ITEM_EQUIPMENT`, Key Items are under `ITEM_IMPORTANT` and Critters (Bugs/Fish/Insects) are under `ITEM_CREATURE`.

-3. Open your entry group.
+4. Open your root entry.

-4. Duplicate one of the entries.
+5. Duplicate one of the child entries.

-5. Set your tags to `YW1`
+6. Set your tags to `YW1`

-6. Generate a ItemID from a crc website https://emn178.github.io/online-tools/crc/.
-Put anything you'd like it should turn out smth like 0x50ED2AAD.
-Now add that as your ItemID
+7. Generate a ItemID from a CRC-32 website such as [this](https://emn178.github.io/online-tools/crc/)
+* Tyoe anything you'd like it should turn out as something like `0x50ED2AAD` (this example website dosen't show the `0x` but add it anyway).
+Now add that as your `ItemID`

-7. Add The NameID we made in the previous step.
+9. Add The `NounTextID` we made in the previous step.

-8. Add The Inventory Sort. this is the category your item will go in.
+10. Add The `InventorySort`. this (and the item category i.e. `ITEM_CONSUME`) determine the category your item will be sorted in within the game's UI.
 Yo-kai Watch 1 `InventorySort`(s):
 * `10`: Food
 * `20`: Misc Items
 * `30`: Critters (Bugs & Fish)
 * `40`: Equipment
 * `50`: Key Items